|Nutrition Facts (per serving)|

 Gather the ingredients.

-Add 4 quarts of water and 4 teaspoons of salt to a large pot and bring to a boil over high heat.
+In a large pot, bring 4 quarts of water and 4 teaspoons of kosher salt to a boil over high heat.

 In a medium bowl, whisk the eggs and egg yolks together; add the Parmesan cheese and black pepper and whisk until well blended.
 Set aside.